saptads14/Landing-Page/README.md

 ## License:
 © 2023–2025 Saptadeep Halder.
 All Rights Reserved.
-This project is open for educational and personal use.
+This project is open for educational and personal use only.